• +(34) 91 402 7383

 The Working Groups (WGs), active in the Committee are:

-• GT 19.
-Energy Balance and CO2 Emissions from Heat Pump Equipment.
-Part 1: Methodology of calculation for obtaining the energy balance and the CO2 emissions in heating mode and production of DHW (Coordinated by AFEC).
+- WG 19.
+Energy Balance and CO2 Emissions of Heat Pump Equipment.
+Part 1: Calculation methodology for obtaining the energy balance and CO2 emissions in heating mode and DHW production (coordinated by AFEC).

 Vocals